SimoneFumagalli/Software_and_Computing/README.md

             y_train,\
             y_test
 ```
-* The `modelizzation` function is used to generate the model, according to the element `i` of the arrays choosen.
+* The `modellizzation` function is used to generate the model, according to the element `i` of the array chosen.
 ```python
 def modellization(self, i):
     '''